luavixen/templaterrr/README.md

 **Parameters:**
 - `path: string` - Path to the template file
-- `context: any` - Data object to use when rendering
+- `context: any` - Context object to use when rendering
 - `options: Options` - Optional compilation options

 **Returns:** `string` - The rendered HTML